 GarageBand is a popular recording software that will have you making music with ease.
 Unleash your creativity and produce the tracks you have always dreamed of.

 To get professional audio quality tracks, you will need the best interface for GarageBand.
 There are countless USB audio interfaces and equipment to choose from, but, of course, you want the best.

 Unsure of what audio sound card is best for your home studio and style of music production?
-When choosing the best audio interface for GarageBand, you need to consider a couple of key features.
+When looking at the best audio interfaces, you need to consider a couple of key features.

-Choosing the best audio interface for GarageBand is not a one size fits all solution.
+Choosing the best audio interface is not a one size fits all solution.
 That’s why we created this ultimate round-up review guide.

 Best Overall Audio Interface for GarageBand

 Despite being the best in the audio interface industry, Focusrite has not stopped developing.

 Focusrite’s Scarlett 2i2 (3rd Generation) sets itself apart from the crowd.
 Supporting a sleek design and boasts the best sound in its price range.

 This high-performance audio interface has improved every aspect of the previous models.
 With 24-bit/192kHz converters, you will have high gain AND low latency sound.

 You can start recording and producing with two upgraded mic preamps and high-grade instrument inputs.